tsemana/analytics.js-integrations/Readme.md

     $ make

-That will build the `analytics.js` file, downloading all of the dependencies required to build it automatically.
+That will downloaded all of the dependencies needed, and build the test-ready files.
 Then, edit as you please, adding new integrations or editing the logic of an existing integration.
 When you are ready to test run:

     $ make test